bradleypeterson/AlgoGauge/README.md

 ##### -i, --include-values
 Will include values in the output.
 It is highly recommended to use a small length (less than 100).

+##### -p, --perf
+Includes Perf data in the output.
+Actual Perf data only works on Linux.
+If you are not on Linux and want to use this anyways, you can set this to "sample". e.g. --perf=sample

 ##### -h, --help
 Prints this help page.